bodin/pdf-templates/README.md

 # TODO
 ## Cleanup
 1. [x] Fix when missing some cells in a row
+2. [ ] proper test cases, moving resources to test folder

 ## Features
-5. [x] add template engine support (freemarker, handlebars, etc)
+### Not Done
 6. [ ] TOC
 7. [ ] Font (all in one directive)
 8. [ ] bold, italic, etc
-9. [x] image cell
-10. [ ] image loading by generic protocol (https, file, classpath)
+9. [ ] image loading by generic protocol (https, file, classpath)
-11. [ ] add a 'cell' markup so we can style the cell of nested content.
+10. [ ] add a 'cell' markup so we can style the cell of nested content.
 For example if we want a cell with padding and then a full bordered table.
-12. [ ] font style - how do you apply multiple
+11. [ ] font style - how do you apply multiple
-13. [ ] font style - if a table is bold, and a cell is italics - should it combine or change?
+12. [ ] font style - if a table is bold, and a cell is italics - should it combine or change?
-14. [ ] Add CLI Main class
+13. [ ] Add CLI Main class

-15. [x] Add RGB colors
+### Done
-16. [ ] allow 'dash based' attribute names
+14. [x] allow 'dash based' attribute names
+15. [x] add template engine support (freemarker, handlebars, etc)
+16. [x] image cell
+17. [x] Add RGB colors